autokitteh/samples/jira/README.md

    ak connection init <connection ID>
    ```

-3. Create a new issue in Jira, and check out its comments
+3. Create a new issue in Jira, and check its comments

 ## Connection Notes